Pretzel: History

 Pretzel depicted at a banquet of Queen Esther and King Ahasuerus.
 12th century Hortus deliciarum.

 There are numerous accounts regarding the origin of pretzels, as well as the origin of the name; most state that they have Christian backgrounds and were invented by European monks.
 According to some scholars and various sources, the most popular story is that the pretzel was made in 610 AD by an Italian monk when he decided to make a special treat to help motivate his students to keep on learning.
-He rolled out a few strips of dough and crossed them to try and resemble two hands praying, and after he baked it, the pretzel was born.
+He rolled out a few strips of dough and crossed them to try to resemble two hands praying, and after he baked it, the pretzel was born.
 After they were done baking, he handed them out to his students and said "pretiola" (little rewards).
 Another source locates the invention in a monastery in southern France.
 In Germany, there are stories that pretzels were the invention of desperate bakers held hostage by local dignitaries.

 The German name "Brezel" may derive also from Latin bracellus (a medieval term for 'bracelet'), or bracchiola ('little arms').

 The pretzel has been in use as an emblem of bakers and formerly their guilds in southern German areas since at least the 12th century.
 A 12th-century illustration of the banquet of Queen Esther and King Ahasuerus in the Hortus deliciarum from the Alsace region (today France) may contain the earliest depiction of a pretzel.

 Within the Christian Church, pretzels were regarded as having religious significance for both ingredients and shape.
 Pretzels made with a simple recipe using only flour and water could be eaten during Lent when Christians were forbidden to eat eggs, lard, or dairy products such as milk and butter (cf. Daniel Fast).
 As time passed, pretzels became associated with both Lent and Easter.
 Pretzels were hidden on Easter morning just as eggs are hidden today, and are particularly associated with Lent, fasting and prayers before Easter.

-Like the holes in the hubs of round Finnish flatbread, ruisreikäleipä, which let them be hung on poles suspended just below the kitchen ceiling, the loops in pretzels may have served a practical purpose: bakers could hang them on sticks, for instance, projecting upwards from a central column, as shown in a painting by Job Berckheyde (1630–1693) from around 1681.
+Like the holes in the hubs of round Finnish flatbread, ruisreikäleipä, which let them be hung on poles suspended just below the kitchen ceiling, the loops in pretzels may have served a practical purpose: bakers could hang them on sticks, for instance, projecting upward from a central column, as shown in a painting by Job Berckheyde (1630–1693) from around 1681.